 GeneCards Summary for CPLX1 Gene

 CPLX1 (Complexin 1) is a Protein Coding gene.
-Diseases associated with CPLX1 include wernicke encephalopathy.
-Among its related pathways are Transmission across Chemical Synapses and Transmission across Chemical Synapses.
-GO annotations related to this gene include syntaxin-1 binding and neurotransmitter transporter activity.
+Diseases associated with CPLX1 include wolf-hirschhorn syndrome.
+Among its related pathways are Neurotransmitter Release Cycle and Transmission across Chemical Synapses.
+GO annotations related to this gene include syntaxin binding and syntaxin-1 binding.
 An important paralog of this gene is CPLX2.

 UniProtKB/Swiss-Prot for CPLX1 Gene

 Positively regulates a late step in exocytosis of various cytoplasmic vesicles, such as synaptic vesicles and other secretory vesicles (PubMed:21785414).
-Organizes the SNAREs into a cross-linked zigzag topology that, when interposed between the vesicle and plasma membranes, is incompatible with fusion, thereby preventing SNAREs from releasing neurotransmitters until an action potential arrives at the synapse.
-Also involved in glucose-induced secretion of insulin by pancreatic beta-cells (By similarity).
+Organizes the SNAREs into a cross-linked zigzag topology that, when interposed between the vesicle and plasma membranes, is incompatible with fusion, thereby preventing SNAREs from releasing neurotransmitters until an action potential arrives at the synapse (PubMed:21785414).
+Also involved in glucose-induced secretion of insulin by pancreatic beta-cells.
+Essential for motor behavior.